(Vendors are invited to help keep this website completely up-to-date and accurate.)

 How Much for Hardware and Add-Ons for Cables and Shipping?

 A couple of mistaken certainties are: Software vendors are largely alike, and hardware costs are about the same.
-Knowing the best sources for hardware will help to avoid excessive markups, add-on fees for cables, shipping and service, and help to keep start-up costs down.
+Knowing the best sources for hardware will help to avoid excessive markups, add-on fees for cables, shipping (especially in Canada) and service, and help to keep start-up costs down.
 Read Hardware for Consignment Stores.

 What Is Credit-Card Processing Going to Cost?